DanielpFR/MDI/MDI_Playbook_Sample.md

 ## 16 - Suspected DCShadow attack (domain controller promotion) & (domain controller replication request)
 Two alerts are available but let's focus only on the "Domain controller replication request" alert; in this scenario, attackers strive to initiate a malicious replication request, allowing them to change Active Directory objects on a genuine DC, which can give the attackers persistence in the domain.

-From a command line run with AD admin permissions :
+From a command line run with AD admin account :

 *mimikatz # privilege::debug*
 *mimikatz # lsadump::dcshadow /object:krbtgt /attribute=ntPwdHistory /value:0000000000*